 - The beak of a bird when it is open.

-- The angle formed when a crocodile's mouth is open.
+- The angle is formed when a crocodile's mouth is open.

-Just like the Pythagoras theorem for right triangles, we have a triangle inequality theorem for acute triangles.
+Just like the Pythagoras theorem for right triangles, we have an acute angle triangle formula which is often known as the triangle inequality theorem for acute angle triangles.
 It states that the sum of the squares of the two sides of a triangle is greater than the square of the largest side.
 In Δ ABC, if the sides measure a,b,c such that 'c' is the largest side, then, a2 + b2 > c2.
 In other words, in a triangle, if a2 + b2 > c2, the triangle is an acute triangle.

 Check out some interesting topics related to an acute angle.